 Self-driving cars, navigation via your smartphone, personalised offers based on your surfing behaviour, healthcare robots and searching in films en pictures.
 During the Bachelor’s degree programme in Computer Science and Engineering, you will learn how to develop software and data processing for the intelligent systems of today and the future.

 The Bachelor’s degree programme in Computer Science and Engineering is intense, so be prepared to work hard.
 On average, you will spend about 40 hours a week on the programme, including 10 hours of lectures, 12 hours of laboratory courses and projects and 18 hours of self-study.
-Lectures and textbooks are in English.

 The third year includes a six-month minor, which you are free to choose yourself.
 This is a coherent programme of courses with which you can deepen or broaden your studies.
 For example, you may choose to follow a minor abroad or to do an internship, which can help you choose the right Master’s programme.